fmagesty/black-box/README.md

 # Disclaimer: This project has been discontinued for now.
-Currently, my ip address seems to be blocked from making requests on G1 and UOL :laughing:, which was expected.
-But it was fun while it lasted.
+Currently, my ip address/origin domain seems to be blocked from making requests on G1 and UOL :laughing:, which was expected.
+It was fun while it lasted.
 If you test this project remember that this might happen and can be fixed but I would not advise to do so, as to not overload their servers.
 This repo might still be used for learning purposes as a base for making requests where it won't affect a day to day application like those.
 This is best applied on a a free api, for example

 ## Black box app (name may change)